 - Writing Reference Letters

-The Career Services Center is committed to helping undergraduate and graduate students with all aspects of their career development.
-Our mission is to inform and empower students and alumni, linking them with resources and opportunities, so they can develop and achieve their career goals.
+The Career Development Center is committed to helping undergraduate and graduate students with all aspects of their career development.
+Our mission is to inform and empower students and alumni by linking them with resources and opportunities, so they can develop and achieve their career goals.

 We collaborate with academic departments to provide a learning environment where students can acquire the knowledge, skills, and experiences required to successfully transition to employment or graduate education.

 We have designed our services to assist both virtual and on-campus students at any stage of their career development with the following:

 Researching careers related to majors